ovokpus/Database-Normalization-mini-project/README.md

 # Database-Normalization-mini-project
-Code Base for A Database Normalization Process.
+Code Base for A Database Normalization Process, written in T-SQL

-Written in T-SQL